liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/10-architecture-of-liferay-screens-for-ios.markdown

 Liferay Screens separates its presentation and business-logic code, following the ideas of [Model View Presenter](http://en.wikipedia.org/wiki/Model-view-presenter), [Model View ViewModel](http://en.wikipedia.org/wiki/Model_View_ViewModel), and [VIPER](http://www.objc.io/issue-13/viper.html).
-However, because theyÕre designed for apps, Screens canÕt be considered a canonical implementation of these architectures.
+However, because theyï¿½re designed for apps, Screens can't be considered a canonical implementation of these architectures.
 Screens isn't an app; it's a suite of visual components intended for use *in* apps.